mameen/mameen.github.io/README.md

 * Monitored and reported on Data Engine Scalability
 * Wrote micro-service to ingest logs into data warehouse
 * Refactored Partition Model Producer, a key component of the Visual Pipeline
-* Developed Memory Leak Detection Framework used by multiple teams at Tableau
+* Developed and implemented the Memory Leak Detection Framework used by multiple teams at Tableau
 * Tested and shipped Runtime Core, a Visual Transformation language and Virtual Machine for desktop and web client

 ## 2010-2015